Consumer durables to see 3-5 pc price hikes as costlier imports amid rupee fall add to input costs | Business

 ''Last price hike we undertook was in January 2022.
 However, with increasing commodity prices, consumers can expect a 4-5 per cent price hike soon across product categories, including refrigerators, washing machines, microwave ovens, among other appliances,'' he said.

+''The commodity prices are hardening further.
+The gap between the commodity hike and price increase in the market place is about 12 to 14 per cent.
+With the Indian rupee depreciating against US dollar, the gap is going to widen as lot of components are imported,'' he said.

+When asked about the products on which price increase is expected, Nandi said the impact of commodity inflation is across, whether it is washing machine or cooling products.

-Similarly, Super Plastronics Pvt Ltd (SPPL) which has branding licences for international brands that include Blaupunkt, Thomson, Kodak and White-Westinghouse is also planning to increase prices of its TV range.
+''We are just observing the right opportune moment to hike it.
+It will be in June or in July,'' he said adding ''we have to bridge the gap.''
+Similarly, Super Plastronics Pvt Ltd (SPPL), which has branding licences for international brands that include Blaupunkt, Thomson, Kodak and White-Westinghouse, is also planning to increase prices of its TV range.

 In 2022, there have been lots of challenges, starting from the war, then Covid situation and lockdown in China, and now the Indian rupee falling to an all time low against the US dollar.